riyahds/ResumeRepo/README.md

 The contents of this repository "ProjectData" and all files uploaded, does not infringe on the rights of any third party, and is created as original work of the owner riyahds.
 Data entities generated in Microsoft Excel and Microsoft Power Query are randomly generated from online resources with references where applicable, and is solely used for demonstrative purposes

-I have ensured to obtained all necessary permissions, open source disclosures and guidelines when using any materials from other sources in this work where applicable and make my works publicly available, where applicable
+I have ensured to obtained all necessary permissions, open source disclosures and fair usage guidelines when using any materials from online sources in this work where applicable

 #Content